DataDog/documentation/content/en/dashboards/widgets/distribution.md

   text: "Building Dashboards using JSON"
 ---

 The Distribution visualization shows data aggregated across one or several tags, such as *hosts*.
-Unlike the [heat map][1], a distribution graph's x-axis is quantity rather than time.
+Unlike the [heatmap][1], a distribution graph's x-axis is quantity rather than time.

 This visualization displays only a single query; additional queries are disregarded.